sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 -------------------------------

 # Cloud Monitoring
+## Amazon CloudWatch
+- Amazon CloudWatch is a web service that enables you to monitor and manage various metrics and configure alarm actions based on data from those metrics.

+- CloudWatch uses metrics to represent the data points for your resources.
+- AWS services send metrics to CloudWatch.
+- CloudWatch then uses these metrics to create graphs automatically that show how performance has changed over time.

 ## Amazon CloudWatch Metrics
 - CloudWatch is a monitory and management service built for developers, system operators, sre and it managers.